Ten Commandments for Reducing Stress

 When living with a chronic illness it is easy to let all sorts of negative feelings creep in.
 Guilt, loneliness, fear, frustration, these are all common emotions among spoonies, and they’re not the only ones or the worst.

 The problem with letting such emotions linger is that they tend to cause havoc in our bodies, often making us more ill.
-It is important for people with any sort of chronic illness to find ways to reduce stress and negativity if they wish to feel any sort of improvement.
+It is important for people with any sort of chronic illness to find ways to reduce stress and negativity if they wish to feel any improvement.

 Don’t get me wrong, I am by no means saying that positive thinking will heal your very real and physical illness, but I do know that negativity and stress will absolutely make you worse, so the opposite must be true.
 You can improve your experience by improving your emotional and mental well-being.